Ottermad/ottermad.github.io/_posts/2021-12-24-Deutsch-Algorithm.md

 If f(x) is balanced then our sum will contain 2 -1s and 2 +1s so the total will be 0.

-Therefore we'll definitely measure our two qubits to be in the state $$\ket{00}$$ if the function is constant and we'll never measure it to be in $$\ket{00}$$ if the function is balanced.
+So we'll definitely measure our two qubits to be in the state $$\ket{00}$$ if the function is constant and we'll never measure it to be in $$\ket{00}$$ if the function is balanced.

 # Building an Oracle
-Now this algorithm relies on us being able to actually construct on our Oracle, so let's discuss how can go out it.
+Now, this algorithm relies on us being able to actually construct on our Oracle, so let's discuss how can go out of it.

 ## Oracle for Constant functions
 Our final qubit is in the state: